Experience the Definitive Advantage

 Key opinion leaders are primarily physicians, but not always.
 Other stakeholders in the pharmaceutical development process can also be KOLs, including patient advocacy group members, journalists, academic research teams, politicians, and other individuals with demonstrated advanced knowledge of specific therapy areas.
 In the U.S., physicians are falling in popularity while KOLs and healthcare payors on the local and national level are gaining more power as stakeholders and consultants.

 So how can you find physician leaders for your research and consulting needs?
-Definitive Healthcare track more than 1.6 million physicians and allied care professionals, including more than 8,600 key opinion leaders specializing in cancers, mental health, respiratory diseases, and other therapy areas.
+Definitive Healthcare tracks more than 1.6 million physicians and allied care professionals, including more than 8,600 key opinion leaders specializing in rheumatoid arthritis, multiple sclerosis, Alzheimer’s Disease, cancers, mental health, respiratory diseases, and other therapy areas.

 Fig 2 Image is a screenshot of the search function in Definitive Healthcare’s physician platform.
 Users can select whether they would like to search specifically for physician KOLs and narrow their search by therapy area and indication.